liferay/liferay-docs/develop/tutorials/articles/service-builder/09-understanding-liferays-service-security-model.markdown

 that runs on another machine in your network.
 This job polls a shared folder on your network and uploads documents to your Liferay site's *Documents and Media* portlet on a regular basis, using Liferay's web services.
-To get your batch job through the IP filter, your portal administrator must grant web service access to the machine on which the batch job is running.
-For example, if your batch job uses Liferay's SOAP web services to upload the documents, your portal administrator must add the IP address of the machine on which the batch job is running to the `axis.servlet.hosts.allowed` property.
+To get your batch job through the IP filter, you must grant web service access to the machine on which the batch job is running.
+For example, if your batch job uses Liferay's SOAP web services to upload the documents, you must add the IP address of the machine where the batch job runs to the `axis.servlet.hosts.allowed` property.
 A typical entry might look like this:

     axis.servlet.hosts.allowed=192.168.100.100, 127.0.0.1, [SERVER_IP]

-If the IP address of the machine on which the batch job is running is listed as an authorized host for the service, it's allowed to connect to Liferay's web services, pass in the appropriate user credentials, and upload the documents.
+If the IP address of the machine where the batch job runs is listed as an authorized host for the service, it's allowed to connect to Liferay's web services, pass in the appropriate user credentials, and upload the documents.

 +$$$